 New Year's Resolution Ideas for Every Enneagram Type + What You Need to Succeed

 Make this year a success with goals that are fine-tuned to your Enneagram personality.

 Type Ones feel the need to be good and strive for perfection.
 This year, let go of the reins — just a smidge — and become more self-accepting with exercises that prompt you to unleash your creativity.
 We know it's going to go against your better instinct, but this journal is designed to be destroyed.
 Yes, you read that right.
 You get to wreck this journal and in doing so, help you release a little of that self-control.

 Twos give and give — often too much of themselves.
 Start your morning with a mug that reminds you it's ok to be a little selfish sometimes.
 Just as you take care of the people around you, it's also important to pay attention to your own needs.
 We'll drink to that!

 Since Threes find a lot of their worth in achieving, it's helpful to set aside time that has nothing to do with success.
-And in today's world, so much of our accomplishments and comparisons (another thing for Threes to watch out for) is tied up to our phones and social media.
+And in today's world, so much of our accomplishments and comparisons (another thing for Threes to watch out for) are tied up to our phones and social media.
 Use this rustic box to remind yourself that one of your goals this year is to unplug and be present with the ones you love.

 Fours need a little help to bring organization to their creative minds and go-with-the-flow daily life.
-Enter the Passion Planner, which not only helps create structure by breaking up the day into 30-minute increments but also guides you along with a road map for creating goals to keep your passions front and center.
+Enter the Day Designer, which not only helps create structure by breaking up the day into hour increments but also guides you along with a road map for creating goals to keep your passions front and center.